 Remuneration for all staff is directly linked to the performance of the Group.
 The overall level of reward is based on the achievement of revenue and EBITDA thresholds as well as the individual's performance assessment score.
 No bonus is payable unless the thresholds are met and the ultimate amount payable remains at the discretion of the Board.
-Refer to the section "Additional information" below for details of the total shareholders return and earnings.
+Refer to the section 'Additional information' below for details of the TSR and earnings.
 TSR is the key performance metric for the LTI plan.